akarzim/capybara-angular-tagselect/README.md

 Just use this method inside your capybara test:

-    tagSelect("Dropdown Text", from: "Label of the dropdown")
+    tag_select("Dropdown Text", from: "Label of the dropdown")

 ## Known Issues